zowe/zowe-cli-sample-plugin/docs/tutorials/list-directory-contents/ListDirectoryContentsPlugin.md

-# Installing the sample plug-in
+# Using the sample plug-in

+(NOTE: This step may have completed during [setup](../Setup.md).)

-Before you begin, [setup](../Setup.md) your environment to install a plug-in.
+Before you begin, ensure you've completed the [initial setup](../../../README.md#initial-setup) of your environment to install a plug-in.

 ## Overview

-This tutorial covers installing and running this bundled Zowe CLI Plug-in as-is (without modification), which will display your current directory contents.
+This tutorial covers running this bundled Zowe CLI Plug-in as-is (without modification), which will display your current directory contents.

 The plug-in adds a command to the CLI that lists the contents of a directory on your PC.

 ## Installing the sample plug-in to Zowe CLI

-(NOTE: This step may have completed during [setup](../Setup.md).)

 To begin, `cd` into your `zowe-tutorial` folder.